The Ridgelet Prior: A Covariance Function Approach to Prior Specification for Bayesian Neural Networks: Introduction

 To construct the ridgelet prior, we build on existing analysis of the \textit{ridgelet transform} \citep{Candes1998, Murata1996b, Sonoda2017b}, which was used to study the consistency of (non-Bayesian) neural networks.
 In particular, we derive a novel result for numerical approximation using a finite-bandwidth version of the ridgelet transform, presented in Theorem \ref{thm: recon_rate}, that may be of independent interest.
 The ridgelet prior is defined for neural networks with $L \geq 1$ hidden layers but our theoretical analysis focuses on the ``shallow'' case of $L = 1$ hidden layer, which is nevertheless a sufficiently rich setting for our consistency results to hold.

 The remainder of the paper is structured as follows: \Cref{sec:background} reviews common prior choices for BNNs and known connections between BNNs and GPs. \Cref{sec:methodology} presents the ridgelet prior in full detail.
 Our theoretical guarantees for the ridgelet prior are outlined in \Cref{sec:theory}.
 A proof-of-concept empirical assessment is contained \Cref{sec:experiments}. \Cref{sec:conclusion} summarises the main conclusions of this work.
+Code to reproduce all results in this paper can be downloaded from: \url{https://github.com/takuomatsubara/BNN-RidgeletPrior}.